AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 #### Returns:

-* predictedVector: A vector that is predicted by the model.
+* predictedlabelVector: A vector tcontaining predicted labels generated from the model.

-* valueVector: A vector that contains the probability of predicted values in predictedVector.
+* valueVector: A vector that contains the values of predicted labels.

 -OR-